nathan130200/xcloud-emul/README.md

 # Notes

-- Sice **ViGEm Bus Driver** is a windows kernel mode driver, we can only run on windows.
-If you find some multiplatform way to add a kernel mode driver you can notify me.
+- Sice **ViGEm Bus Driver** is a windows kernel mode driver also we are using win32 p/invoking functions, so we can only run on windows.
+If you find some multiplatform way to do this you can submit an PR, make an fork or notify us.

 - Tested also transport input data using websockets, but the huge delay between pasing/(de)serializing data tooks a huge time and the result was a very bad experience.